FEATURED ONLINE MBA PROGRAMS

 - Stanley Black and Decker – headquartered in New Britain and worth $14.6 billion

 Business schools in Connecticut turn out dozens of qualified graduates each year.
-You will be competing with these professionals to join the ranks of the state's most respected companies that offer attractive perks.
+You will compete with these professionals to join the ranks of the state's most respected companies that offer attractive perks.
 2015 figures from the US Department of Labor show that Connecticut's business professionals rank nationally in two important categories:

 - Financial Managers – Connecticut has the highest concentration of these professionals